Going beyond: the future of paints and coatings

 Who would have expected any of this from paint?

 The next big step forward certainly lies in applications that go beyond our imagination.
 We are already evolving; the digitization of our industry has dramatically changed almost every aspect of our work and the jobs we do.

-Meanwhile, advancing computing power and big data bring us state-of-the-art research in paints including experimental designs, robots and use of High Throughput Experimentation.
+Meanwhile, advancing computing power and big data bring us state-of-the-art research in paints including experimental designs, robots and use of high throughput experimentation (HTE).
 Color development based on big data and artificial intelligence (AI) has become a reality.

 Likewise, AkzoNobel is developing a biocidal-free, anti-fouling solution based on UV light-emitting tiles.
 True, it’s not a traditional paint – but it is a functional coating beyond imagination.
 That’s what I call taking our solutions to the next level, and we’re doing it by collaborating with a partner from an entirely different industry.